-Each vector field defined in OdeFactory can be used to generate a very large number of associated graphic images and you can easily export the images to jpg files.
+Each vector field defined in OdeFactory can be used to generate graphic images.
+The imagers can be saved in jpg files.

-For example, a 2D vector field can be viewed as an: Ode, IMap or EMap.
+A dynamical system defined by a 2D vector field can be viewed as: an Ode, an IMap or a EMap.
 In the Ode view, you can display: the vector field itself (with the color on or off), trajectories in R2 or R2+, solution curves in 3D, and, components of the solution curves in the (t,x) and (t,y) planes.
-You can also zoom in/out and reorientate various views.
-When the system has parameters, you can generate endless variations of all of the previous images.
-In the IMap and EMap views, you can again generate endless variations of images.
+In the 2D view, you can also zoom in/out and select various parts of images.
+When a system has parameters, you can generate variations of an image by changing parameter values.
+For EMap images you can use various color tables and a circular or square prison.

-Mouse-over and click on each image for a larger view.
+A hundred older images, from 2013, are shown below.
+Mouse-over and click on an image for a larger view.

 The images are labeled as follows:

 view "system name" in "gallery name."

 For example, the first image is labeled:

 meaning you are looking at the IMap view of system "( 1 IMap)" in gallery "ArtGallery."
 The system is: